kiwisfavmascara/Assignment_1/README.md

 system lets me build visual work with almost no code, and honestly, for most of my basic ideas it is enough.

-But every time I wanted something more complex — an interaction where several parts respond to each other, a small system with conditions and feedback — I ran into the edge of my coding knowledge.
+But every time I wanted something more complex, like an interaction where several parts respond to each other, I ran into the edge of my coding knowledge.
 The frustrating part is that it was rarely a lack of ideas.
 I just did not know how to translate an idea into a system.
 My work kept stopping at what the software allowed, rather than at what I wanted to make.

 This is what Ihde means when he says a technology is never a neutral tool: it